-Now and then I open my mailbox to find a letter than makes me want to jump up and run around yelling, “I know the answer!
+Now and then I open my mailbox to find a letter that makes me want to jump up and run around yelling, “I know the answer!
 I know exactly how to fix this problem!”
-That’s exactly what happened the day I heard from Chris …
+That’s exactly what happened when I heard from Chris …

-Dear Chris: I can identify because I have the same problem, only mine is a result of cooking over a splattering stove while failing to wear an apron.
+I can identify because I have a similar problem—the result of cooking over a splattering stove while failing to wear an apron!
 I know what you mean about tough grease spots setting into my clothes and refusing to budge.
 But not to worry.
 I have the perfect solution—one I’ve used nearly every day of my life since I found it.

 Lestoil (“less toil”) Concentrated Heavy Duty Cleaner is a product that’s been around for at least a hundred years.
 Your mother probably used it on your clothes when you were a kid.
 It is a thick liquid stain treatment that is not easy to find.
 I understand that some Walmart stores carry it, which you will find in the laundry aisle or online; now and then I’ll see it at Home Depot.
 For sure you can always find Lestoil Concentrated Heavy Duty Cleaner online at Amazon.
 I buy two bottles at a time, because I don’t ever want to run out of Lestoil.

-Here’s the thing with Lestoil: It is stinky.
+Here’s the thing with Lestoil: I find it very stinky.
 It smells like the inside of a greasy machine shop.
-But that all disappears in the laundry once you wash the stain-treated garment.
+Surprisingly, I have readers who find the scent endearing, but be that as it may, the smell will disappear in the laundry once you wash the stain-treated garment.

-I pour Lestoil into a spray bottle for ease of use so I can blast grease stains, old stains, food stains, make-up stains and any other stain I manage to pick up.
-I’m so used to the smell by now that I find it rather lovely because I know what’s going to happen—no more stain.
+I pour Lestoil into a spray bottle for ease of use so I can blast grease stains, old stains, food stains, make-up stains, and any other stain I manage to pick up.
+I’m so used to the smell by now that I find it easily tolerated because I know what’s going to happen—no more stain.

 Next—and this is very important—I roll up that treated item and leave it overnight.
-(I’ve tried letting it sit for an hour or so, but find that is not long enough to guarantee a good result.)
+(I’ve tried letting it sit for an hour or so, but find that may not be long enough to guarantee a good result.)

-In the morning, I wash and dry these items as usual and Voila!, stains are gone without a trace of the infamous Lestoil odor.
+Last, I wash and dry these items as usual, and Voila!, stains are gone without a trace of the infamous Lestoil odor.

 One last thing: There have been a few times that a stain did not come out completely on my first attempt.
-On that rare occasion, rather than give up, I repeat the process with Lestoil.
+On that rare occasion, rather than give up, I repeat the process with Lestoil, letting it sit before laundry for up to a couple of days.
 So far, I’ve never had to resort to a third attempt.
-For more info on Lestoil, take a look at my previous post, 10 Things to Know About Lestoil.

 Lestoil.
 It’s just plain wonderful.